AGOberprieler/allcopol/README.md

-The program requires at least four arguments, specifying the input files (`-A`, `-G`), the number of supplied gene trees per marker (`-S`), and the path to a PhyloNet jar file (`-P`), which can be obtained from https://bioinfocs.rice.edu/phylonet (newest tested version: 3.8.0).
+The program requires at least four arguments, specifying the input files (`-A`, `-G`), the number of supplied gene trees per marker (`-S`), and the path to a PhyloNet jar file (`-P`), which can be obtained from https://bioinfocs.rice.edu/phylonet (newest tested version: 3.8.2).
 Besides, the tabu tenure (`-t`) and the number of iterations (`-i`) are crucial for proper optimization.

-The allele mapping file (`-A`) is a tab-delimited text file with one line per accession and four columns: accession, taxon, allele IDs (comma separated), and ploidy level.
+The allele mapping file (`-A`) is a tab-delimited text file with one line per accession and four columns: accession, taxon, allele IDs (i.e., gene tree leaves; comma separated), and ploidy level.
 The gene tree file (`-G`) consists of newick strings supplied as one tree per line.
 For the trees, which are assumed to be rooted, topologies are sufficient while